DestinyB1991/safariApp/README.md

 * see animals
 * take photo or
 * run away!
-* save photos to phtot album
+* save photos to photo album
 * veiw photo album
 * delete photos from photo album